thiagoasb/egg-counter/README.md

 - Change image to many eggs when the counter reaches the secret number
 - Returns to initial state when the user click 3 times on the many eggs image
 - The app can store the data (counter and secret number)
-- [BUG] If the app is in final state and the user close the app, when returns it will show the first state and then will enter in final state again.